Philippus/elastic4s/README.md

 * Provides [reactive-streams](#elastic-reactive-streams) implementation
 * Provides embedded node and testkit subprojects, ideal for your tests

+## Introduction

+Elasticsearch (on the JVM) has two interfaces.
+One is the regular HTTP interface available on port 9200 (by default) and the other is a TCP interface on port 9300 (by default).
+Historically the Java API provided by Elasticsearch has always been TCP based with the rationale that it saves marshalling requests into JSON and is cluster aware and so can route requests to the correct node.
+Therefore elastic4s was also TCP based since it delegates requests to the underlying Java client.

+Starting with 5.1.x, Elastic.co have made a REST client available for Java users (in addition to the REST based clients that were available as community projects).
+However at the time of writing this doesn't build the JSON for the queries, but focuses solely on managing connections and error handling.

+In elastic4s 5.2.x a new [HTTP client](https://github.com/sksamuel/elastic4s/tree/master/elastic4s-http) has been added which relies on the Java REST client for connection management, but still uses the familiar elastic4s DSL to build the queries so you don't have to.
+This client should be considered __experimental__ in this release, and the coverage of requests is not as comprehensive as the TCP client.

 #### Release

 The latest release is 5.2.0 which is compatible with Elasticsearch 5.2.x.
 There are releases for both Scala 2.11 and Scala 2.12.
 Scala 2.10 support has been dropped starting with the 5.0.x release train.
 For releases that are compatible with earlier versions of Elasticsearch, [search maven central](http://search.maven.org/#search|ga|1|g%3A%22com.sksamuel.elastic4s%22).
 For more information read [Using Elastic4s in your project](#using-elastic4s-in-your-project).

 Starting from version 5.0.0, the underlying Elasticsearch TCP Java client has dependencies on Netty, Lucene and others that it does not bring in transitively.
-I do not know the reasoning behind this, as they are needed for the Java client to work.
+I do not know the reasoning behind this, as they are needed for the client to work.
 The elastic4s client brings in the dependencies for you, but in case anything is missed, add it to your build yourself.

 The second issue is that it uses Netty 4.1.
 However some popular projects such as Spark and Play currently use 4.0 and there is a breaking change between the two versions.
 Therefore if you bring in elastic4s (or even just the Java transport client) you will get NoSuchMethodExceptions if you try to use it with Play or Spark.
-I am unable of a workaround at present.
+I am unable of a workaround at present, until Spark and Play update to the latest version, other than switching to the experimental HTTP client.

 | Elastic4s Release | Target Elasticsearch version |
 |-------|---------------------|